Pregnancy Diary Week 7

 This is pregnancy week 7, and there is rapid development happening inside your body.
 It really is amazing how much your baby is developing at this time, find out what’s happening this week for you and baby.
 Also learn about how grapes can benefit your nutrition at this time.

-Pregnancy Week 7 - How Is Your Baby Growing?
+Pregnancy Diary Week 7: How Is Your Baby Growing?

 By the seventh week of your pregnancy, your baby continues to develop in such a rapid rate.
 The baby’s size has almost developed and approximately, he is about the size of a blueberry.
 The head is noticeably larger than the body and the forebrain has already divided into two cerebral hemispheres.
 Every minute, more than a hundred nerve cells are created in these hemispheres.